MissKittin/php-js-css-web-toolkit/components/herring/README.md

 	arguments: `$cookie_name, $cookie_value`

 ## How it works
-This device works with PDO interface and databases: SQLite3, MySQL and PostgreSQL (other databases have not been tested).
 Herring works on two tables: visitors and archive.
 The latest logs are loaded into the visitors table.
 The archive table contains entries older than n days, processed and ready for dump or report generation.